 Get employees to show up on time

-Set a detailed scheduled complete with exact work hours, downtime, and meeting intervals to offer your employees a starting point for making the most out of their time.
+Regardless of how small your business is, set a detailed scheduled complete with exact work hours, downtime, and meeting intervals to offer your employees a starting point for making the most out of their time.
 After all, nobody can work for 8 hours straight to their full potential.
+Also, is a good idea to group their task with one of these recurring task management software, for more clarity on what they have to work on and when.

 Most importantly, having employees who organize their time efficiently (or doing that in their place) will also help you deliver work within deadlines.
 Get them to show up 5 or 10 minutes earlier so they’ll have time to grab coffee and set up their workspace before the actual start of the workday.
 To compensate, you can offer an extra 10 minutes break – maybe after lunch – since scientifically our energy levels decrease around 2-4 pm anyway.